ysimonson/knosh/README.md

 2) You can pass it to `spawn`, which allows you to control the pipe's stdio and interact with it; e.g. `(spawn (| (ls -l) (grep foo)) (stdio/null stdio/null stdio/null))` would run `ls -l` but suppress the output.

 Functions:
-* `(| p1:ChildProcessPromise, ..., pn:ChildProcessPromise) -> PipePromise`: Creates a promise to execute a pipe with the given proc promises.
+* `(| p1:ProcPromise, ..., pn:ProcPromise) -> PipePromise`: Creates a promise to execute a pipe with the given proc promises.
 * `(spawn p:PipePromise [stdio]) -> Pipe`: Executes a proc promise with the given stdio, returning a handle to the pipe. `stdio` is the same as those documented above for procs.
 * `(wait p:PipePromise)`: Waits for all procs in the pipe to finish.
 After all of the procs are finished, the first error that was encountered is thrown.
 * `(pipe/children p:Pipe)`: Returns the member procs of the pipe.